purnimamehta/CHECKOUT/README.md

 # CHECKOUT
-### Hack Western Android Application
+Hack Western Android Application

-## Team Members: Purnima Mehta, James Pang, Ansaf Ahmad, Sagar Thomas
+Team Members: Purnima Mehta, James Pang, Ansaf Ahmad, Sagar Thomas

+## Description
 Shopping during the holiday reason can be a nightmare with long checkout lines.
 Easily skip those lines now using CHECKOUT.
 Scan and pay with your phone, show the receipt when you leave and its as seamless as that.